Hantzsch pyridine synthesis: Aromatization

 Oxidation of 1,4-DHPs accounts for one of the easiest ways of accessing pyridine derivatives.
 Common oxidants used to promote aromatization of 1,4-DHPs are CrO3, KMnO4, and HNO3.
 However, aromatization is often accompanied by: low chemical yields, strong oxidative conditions, burdensome workups, the formation of side products, or the need of excess oxidant.
 As such, particular attention has been paid to developing methods of aromatization to yield pyridine derivatives under milder and efficient conditions.
 Such conditions include, but are not limited to: iodine in refluxing methanol, chromium dioxide(CrO2), sodium chlorite, and under metal-free, photochemical conditions using both UV-light and visible light.
 Upon metabolism, 1,4-DHP based antihypertensive drugs undergo oxidation by way of cytochrome P-450 in the liver and are thus converted to their pyridine derivatives.
 As a result, particular attention has been paid to the aromatization of 1,4-DHPs as a means to understand biological systems and so as to develop new methods of accessing pyridines.

 Green chemistry

-As a Multi-component reaction, the Hantzch pyridine synthesis is much more atom efficient with a simpler number of reaction steps than a linear-strategy synthesis.In recent years, research has looked to make this an even more environmentally friendly reaction by investigating "greener" solvents and reaction conditions.
+As a multi-component reaction, the Hantzsch pyridine synthesis is much more atom efficient with a simpler number of reaction steps than a linear-strategy synthesis.
+In recent years, research has looked to make this an even more environmentally friendly reaction by investigating "greener" solvents and reaction conditions.
 One line of study has experimented with using ionic liquids as catalysts for room temperature reactions.
 Ionic liquids are an easy to handle and non-toxic option to replace traditional catalysts.
 Additionally, this catalyst lead to a high yield at room temperature, reducing the impact of heating the reaction for an extended time.
-A second study used ceric ammonium nitrate(CAN) as an alternate catalyst and achieved a solvent-free room temperature reaction.
+A second study used ceric ammonium nitrate (CAN) as an alternate catalyst and achieved a solvent-free room temperature reaction.